d3s3workshop/d3s3workshop.github.io/_pages/call.md

 - **Dual-submission policy:** You can submit papers that are under review at another venue (e.g., NeurIPS, other workshops) at the time of submission
 - **Attending the workshop:** Workshop is primarily in-person.
 If accepted, authors are asked to prepare a poster and if possible, to present it

+#### Camera-Ready Instructions

+- **Camera-ready submission deadline:** October 15, 2024, AoE
+  - Please resolve any important issues pointed out by reviewers.
+- **Template:** Feel free to use [D3S3 style files](https://github.com/d3s3workshop/d3s3workshop.github.io/blob/master/template/d3s3_neurips_2024.zip).
+You need to include the `final` option: `\usepackage[final]{d3s3_neurips_2024}`.
+  - The page limit for the main content is still **4 pages**, followed by references, and ending with an optional appendix.
+  - Make sure your paper is deanonymized.
+- **How to upload camera-ready:** Upload a single PDF on [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/D3S3), by clicking Edit → Camera-Ready revision in your submission's page.

 ## Questions